Peter Bengtsen - investigative reporter

 Peter Bengtsen is an investigative reporter and historian of ideas.

 Peter's investigations have been covered by tv and newspapers throughout Europe.
-His work features in The Guardian, Der Spiegel, Le Monde diplomatique, The Diplomat, and more English, German, Dutch and Danish news media.
+His work is published in 15 languages and 20 countries by media such as The Guardian, Le Monde diplomatique, Der Spiegel, The Diplomat, and more.

 His investigations contribute to financial compensations for thousands of workers, corporate sanctions, human rights litigation, exposés of flawed audits, improved supply chain due diligence and public procurement.